Shopify/ruby-lsp/TROUBLESHOOTING.md

 ### Outdated Version

 > [!NOTE]
 > If using VS Code, the version of the extension is distinct from that of the server (the `ruby-lsp` gem).
-You can check the server version in the Output panel upon startup.
+You can check the server version in the [status center](https://github.com/Shopify/ruby-lsp/blob/main/vscode/extras/ruby_lsp_status_center.png).

 In most cases, the server gem will be automatically updated.
 You can also trigger a manual update with the "Update language server gem" command in VS Code.